santoshini16/sensegrass/README.md

 # SenseGrass Project

 ## Project Overview
-SenseGrass is a Vite-based agricultural analysis platform that leverages AI insights for soil and crop health management.
+SenseGrass is an agricultural analysis platform that leverages AI insights for soil and crop health management.
 It includes features for field management, AI-based analysis, user authentication, and payment integration.

 ## Features
 - **Field Management:** Create, update, delete, and retrieve agricultural fields.